Skip to main content Skip to main navigation Skip to page navigation Skip to search

 • Australian Border Force

-• Department of Agriculture, Water and the Environment
+• Department of Agriculture, Fisheries and Forestry

-• state and territory authorities (for goods shipped between states, territories or regions).
+• state and territory authorities (for goods shipped between states, territories or regions)

-When you cannot use methyl bromide
+Illegal use of methyl bromide

 You cannot use methyl bromide: